VladOsip/Local-Chat-Room/README.md

 # Local-Chat-Room
-A local Chat room app that was made with Flask
+A local Chat room app that was made with Flask and Socket IO